pyrotek45/avon/tutorial/TUTORIAL.md

 **Deployment errors:**
 If an error occurs during file materialization (writing files), Avon:
-- Stops immediately (atomic deployment)
+- Stops immediately with zero files written (truly atomic deployment - all files validated before any writes)
 - Reports exactly what failed
 - Shows how many files were written before the error
 - Does not leave partial deployments